onflow/cadence/docs/language.md

 // `two` is `2`

 // Try to access the `number` field of `noValue`, which has type `Value?`
-// Error: This time, since `noValue` is `nil`, The program execution will
+// Run-time error: This time, since `noValue` is `nil`,
-// revert
-let number = noValue!.number
+// the program execution will revert let number = noValue!.number

 // Call the `set` function of the struct